-Bls may only conduct instructional flights if under the direct supervision of an On-Site Full Category Instructor.
+Bls may only conduct instructional flights if under the direct supervision of an On-Site Full Category Instructor or Flight Instructors (FI)

 Only exercises specifically in the BI syllabus may be conducted on BI flights.
 Basic Instructors may not perform aerobatics on instructional or guest flights.